jasapp/timeseries/README.md

 ```

 Next we'll define a step function to represent an annual interest rate
-of 12 percent, with a periodic payment of 400 dollars.
+of 12 percent with a periodic payment of 400 dollars.

 ```clojure
 (defn example1-step [x]